HIV Lens data methods

 Viral suppression

 A viral load under 200 copies/ml.
+The number of people who are virally suppressed (<200 copies/ml) divided by the number of people receiving HIV treatment.
 A person who has suppressed virus at this level is unable to pass on HIV infection to sexual partners.
+This is known as Undetectable = Untransmittable (U=U).
+The higher the percentage, the better.

 Breakdown: geographic region.